2025-2027 General Rate Application

 The YUB also outlined areas where it expects more information from Yukon Energy in future rate applications.
 This includes clearer reporting on fuel use, power purchased from independent power producers, capital planning and project studies, and how additional staffing helps reduce overtime, reliance on consultants, and improves employee well-being.
 The YUB also noted that broader issues such as electricity affordability and reconciliation-related commitments are matters of government policy and are outside the YUB’s regulatory authority.

 Since the application was filed in May 2025, two interim rate increases of approximately 10% each took effect on July 1, 2025, and January 1, 2026.
-The YUB is expected to complete its review of the compliance filing in March 2026, at which time the final rate impacts will be confirmed.
-Any remaining adjustments to align interim rates with the final decision are expected to take effect on April 1, 2026, with a final rate change planned for January 1, 2027.
+Remaining adjustments to align interim rates with the final decision will take effect on April 1, 2026, with a final rate change planned for January 1, 2027.

 Yukon Energy will continue to keep customers informed as more details become available.